-The following actions are provided for the preview version of the data:
+The following actions are available for the current production version:

-The Show GIBCT button will bring you to the GIBCT application running in production mode, containing the latest production data.
-This is the data that is viewed by the public.
+The Show GIBCT button is a link to GIBCT exactly as it is seen by the public.

-Latest Preview Version Section
+Latest Preview Version

-The following actions are provided for the preview version of the data:
+The following actions are available for the preview version of the data:

+The Generate New Preview Version button aggregates and processes the latest uploaded source CSVs of each type to create a new version of the Institution data.
+This action is disabled when the current preview version contains all the currently-uploaded CSVs, i.e. when no new source CSVs have been uploaded.

+The Publish to Production button will enable the current preview data in production, making it publicly viewable.
+This action is disabled if the current production version is the same as the current preview version, i.e. if the latest data is already available in production

 The Show GIBCT button will bring you to the GIBCT application, running in preview mode, containing the latest preview data.
-Preview data is only visible to you and not the public.
+Preview data is only visible to you and other GIDS users.
+A banner is displayed at the top of GIBCT in preview mode to make it clear that the data being displayed is not generally visible.

-The Download Preview Data link in this section allows you do download, or export, the Institution table as a Csv file containing the latest preview data.
-The Csv file will be placed on the users desktop through the browsers download file. (note: check your ‘downloads’ directory to locate the file after selecting this interaction.)
+The Download Preview Data button allows you do download the current preview Institution data as a CSV.
+The downloaded file will be saved to your local computer in a location determined by your browser preferences.

-The Publish to Production button will move the latest preview version in to production and is enabled whenever the preview version is newer than the production version.
-Note: This will remove the current production version.